NS-Tools/Framework-Integration/README.md

 NS Tools Integration is the integration project.
 This repository also doubles as a batteries included starter template for new projects.
 Take the guess work out of starting new projects!

+# Integration Testing

+## Running Integration Tests
+To run the integration tests perform the following
+1. Run `build-environment.sh` using the provided .env file
+2. Setup your suitecloud account `npx suitecloud account:setup`
+3. Run `npm run build:deploy`
+4. Run the Suitelet `NS Tools Integration Tests` (you can find the URL on the deployment page)

+## Reporting Issues
+Please report issues with the integration tests to the Framework repository https://github.com/NS-Tools/Framework

+If possible please setup NST_SL_Integration.ts's $DEBUG_FOLDER_ID with the internal id of a file cabinet folder, and upload the log file generated.

 # Template

 ## Setup